conan-io/docs/developing_packages/package_dev_flow.rst

 conan export-pkg
 ^^^^^^^^^^^^^^^^

-When you have checked that the packaged is done correctly, you can generate the package in the local cache.
+When you have checked that the package is done correctly, you can generate the package in the local cache.
 Note that the package is generated again to make sure this step is always reproducible.

 This parameters takes the same parameters as ``package()``.